YuliyaSheichenka/Encyclopedia/encyclopedia.md

 ### How to switch to an existing git branch
 git checkout -b main
 (Here we switched back to the already existing 'main' branch)

+### How to see commits on your current working branch
+git log .
+(Outputs commits in the order from the newest to the oldest)

 ### How to keep your keys or credentials secure when pushing code on GitHub